Skip to content ↓

 If you reduce your course load and your MIT charges are lower as a result, your financial aid, including your VA education benefits, will also be reduced.

-Sample award
+Sample offer

 We know all of this can be confusing, so here’s an example to help.
 Please note this example does not use the actual cost of attendance.